 HB 852 – Building Permit Fees

 HB 852 was introduced to combat this kind of permit calculation.
 This invoice amends the Texas Local Government Code to restrict municipalities from using the valuation or creation fee to decide the amount of permit or inspection charges charged.
-This new law also prevents municipalities from requiring disclosure of information associated with the valuation or construction fee of residential living as a situation for acquiring a building permit until required for FEMA National Flood Insurance Program participation.
+This new law also prevents municipalities from requiring disclosure of information associated with the valuation or construction fee of residential living as a condition for acquiring a building permit until required for FEMA National Flood Insurance Program participation.
 This new law is powerful right now.

 HB 1743 – Reducing Agriculture Rollback Tax

-To lower their taxes, many property owners maintain the land as agricultural before developing it into any other sort of use.
+To lower their taxes, many property owners maintain the land as agricultural before developing it for any other sort of use.
 When the land receives the agricultural exemption adjustments to non-agricultural use, the asset owner who modifications the use will owe a rollback tax.
 The rollback tax is the difference between the taxes paid on the land’s agricultural price and the taxes paid if the land had been taxed on its better marketplace price.

 HB 2439 – Prohibition on Governmental Product Mandates